-As illustrated in the table entitled 2022-23 NWEA MAP Mathematics Assessment End of Year Results, BBL 1 students did meet the median growth percentile for all students tested.
-The target growth goal for this measure is 50, with BBL I's results being 51.
-While it is clear that BBL 1 students experienced growth in math, we fell short of the normed median growth percentile rate for our low initial achievers and our students with disabilities.
+As illustrated in the table entitled 2022-23 NWEA MAP Mathematics Assessment End of Year Results, BBL 2 students did meet the median growth percentile for all students tested.
+The target growth goal for this measure is greater than 50, with BBL 2's results being 50.
+While it is clear that BBL 2 students experienced growth in math, we fell short of the normed median growth percentile rate for our low initial achievers and our students with disabilities.